Abbasa bint al-Mahdi: Life

+After her second husband's death, Abbasa spend rest of her life as a widow in his brother's caliphal palace.
+She died around 800s.

 Siblings

 Abbasa was related to Abbasid house both by birth and through marriage like all other Abbasid princess.
 She was contemporary and related to several Abbasid caliphs, princes and princesses.

-Myths and Legends
+Myths and legends

-Harun al-Rashid was known for being unhappy with the fact that he was a relative of Abassa's, as he was attracted to her.
+There are several myths and legends around Harun and his family.
+One notorious myth was that Harun al-Rashid was known for being unhappy with the fact that he was a relative of Abassa's, as he was attracted to her.
 To keep Abassa in his life, he had her marry Ja'far ibn Yahya.
 The marriage was supposed to be one of convenience, but Abassa fell in love with her arranged husband.
 At night, a slave woman would be sent to Ja'far's bedroom, and Abassa took the slave woman's place one evening.
 Her husband was surprised.
 Abassa would get pregnant and give birth to twin boys in secret.
 The twins would be raised in Mecca.
 Harun eventually found out about the relationship, and had Ja'far killed.
 Abassa was either killed, or, sent into exile.